-The final mile can be a long one, especially with budgets tightening.
+The last mile can be a long one, especially with budgets tightening.
 With high inflation rates and customers tightening their purse strings, it’s undoubtedly a challenging time.
 However, this doesn’t mean that customer expectations have dipped.
 Retailers are still expected to deliver better experiences than ever before, while simultaneously reducing the cost of deliveries.

-To answer this question, Paul Hill, our Customer Success Director, joined us on our latest Sorted Retail Sessions podcast.
-Paul is an expert in all things shipping, especially when it comes to carriage cost efficiencies and final mile budget optimisations.
+So, how can retailers drive down carriage costs and optimise customer experiences in the final mile?
+To answer this question, Paul Hill, our customer success director, joined us on the podcast.
+Paul is an expert in all things shipping, especially when it comes to carriage cost efficiencies and optimising last mile logistics.
+But where do you start?
+It comes down to adopting smart allocations.

-The right carrier at the right price
+The right delivery carrier at the right price

 An ‘allocation’ is a statement of requirements.
 It’s the request to move a parcel – or multiple parcels – from one location to another.
 And, of course, allocations need to be matched with the most suitable carrier.